Giovane Élber: International career

-After retirement from active play
+Post-playing career

-After announcing his retirement he then returned to Bayern, where he began working for the club as a scout, searching in his country for young talents.
+After announcing his retirement, he then returned to Bayern, where he began working for the club as a scout, searching in his country for young talents.
+As of 2025, he was an ambassador for the club.

 Élber works as a pundit for German television station Das Erste.
 He provided expert analysis during the 2013 FIFA Confederations Cup and reappeared in this capacity during the 2014 FIFA World Cup.

 Personal life

-He is mostly referred to as Giovane Élber (sometimes also mistakenly as Giovanni Élber), which is a German variation of his Italian nickname il giovane Élber ("the young Élber").
+He is mostly referred to as Giovane Élber, which is a German variation of his Italian nickname il giovane Élber ("the young Élber").